 Allen Grove Local History Fund: The Society administers the Allen Grove Local History Fund which was given in the will of the late Allen Grove. lts objects are to promote research, preservation and enjoyment of local history.
 These objects are consistent with those of the Society. lt is a restricted fund and is invested separately from the Society’s other investments.
 In accordance with the terms of the legacy, decisions on how the fund is to be spent are taken by the Society’s officers.

-Completed forms can be scanned and emailed to email@example.com or sent by post to the The Administrator, Allen Grove Local History Fund, 8 Woodview Crescent, Hildenborough, Tonbridge, Kent, TN11 9HD.
+For further information email email@example.com send a letter by post to the The Administrator, Allen Grove Local History Fund, 8 Woodview Crescent, Hildenborough, Tonbridge, Kent, TN11 9HD.

 The Kent Archaeological Society (KAS) awards the biennial Hasted Prize for the best master’s or doctoral thesis from any institution of higher education on some aspect of the history or archaeology of the County of Kent (including those parts of the Ancient County now included within London).
 For further details, see: Hasted prize 2019